-(November 11, 2013) After extensive renovations to the interior of 15 historic buildings, units along Hanover and Academy streets are going up for rent.
-READ MORE
+11.11.2013 — After extensive renovations to the interior of 15 historic buildings, units along Hanover and Academy streets are going up for rent.
+Read More…

-(November 7, 2013) The first place you can learn about LEED v4 is at the Greenbuild Expo held in Philadelphia from Nov 20-22.
-We will be there – will you?
+11.07.2013 — The first place you can learn about LEED v4 is at the Greenbuild Expo held in Philadelphia from Nov 20-22.
+We will be there—will you?
 K&A is giving you a sneak preview of the new version of LEED.
 Click on the email below for more information.

-(October 31, 2013) The New Jersey Housing and Mortgage Finance Agency has approved a $1.5 million tax credit allocation for the proposed Riverfront Village housing development in Pennsauken.
-READ MORE
+10.31.2013 — The New Jersey Housing and Mortgage Finance Agency has approved a $1.5 million tax credit allocation for the proposed Riverfront Village housing development in Pennsauken.
+Read More…

 The school building’s exterior was fully restored to bring back the original architectural character while updating the interior spaces for contemporary senior living.
 The new adjacent building was designed to complement the character and historic charm of the original school.
 Both buildings are fully accessible and include many energy saving features.

 10.29.2013 — This week we welcomed George Rubino to the engineering group.
 He is very experienced in drafting designs for HVAC,Plumbing, Electrical and Fire Protection Systems as well as managing LEED and green building documentations and submissions for a variety of market sectors.
 Welcome George!